 The Objects that you can add to your Stage Layout are described below.

 Current Slide -- This is the current slide shown on the Audience screen.
-There are three options for Current Slide data:
+There are four options for Current Slide data

 Next Slide -- This is the slide after the current slide.
-There are three options for Next Slide data
+There are four options for Next Slide data